AnthonyCHigney/home/_pages/Research.md

 <p><h3>Working Papers</h3></p>

+<strong>Higney, A.</strong>, Hanley, N., and Moro, M., 2022. <a href="/home/assets/images/leadhealth_preprint09102024.pdf">The Impact of Lead Water Pollution on Birth Outcomes: A Natural Experiment in Scotland</a>. <a href="/home/assets/images/Appendix_LeadHealth_20240621.pdf">Appendix</a>

 <strong>Higney, A.</strong>, Hanley, N., Moro, M., and Gasteen, A., 2022. <a href="/home/assets/images/leadEducation20220129.pdf">The Impact of Lead Pollution on Human Capital Formation: Size of Dose Matters</a>